aaradhyasinghgaur/CNN_for_MNIST_from_scratch/README.md

 -----

 ## Introduction
 This repository contains source code for Convolutional Neural Network to train and predict MNIST dataset which is a dataset for handwritten digits from 0-9 , using C++ as programming language.
-It is purely made using standard library for C++ without any third party library .
+It is purely made using standard libraries for C++ without any third party libraries .
 It contains all the basic features of a CNN such as multiple layers.

 -----------

 ## Tools and Technology
-C++ , Standard Library for C/C++ , VS Code Editor , Machine Learning , Image/data Processing .
+C++ , Standard Libraries for C/C++ , VS Code Editor , Machine Learning , Image/data Processing .

 ---------